 Light Therapy (Phototherapy) for Skin Conditions

-Here at VIVO Clinic, a medically approved Phillips UVB light is carefully administered with an FDA approved handpiece, this allows us to precisely administer light only on the affected area without exposing other parts of the skin.
+During Light Therapy at VIVO Clinic, we use a medically approved Phillips UVB light with an FDA approved handpiece.
+This advanced technology allows us to precisely administer light onto the affected area without exposing other parts of the skin.

-Medically researched and pioneered by the leading affiliates, photo light therapy has become popular in easing the symptoms of eczema and psoriasis and is also supported by the NHS.
+Medically researched and pioneered by the leading affiliates, Phototherapy has become popular in easing the symptoms of eczema and psoriasis and is also supported by the NHS.

-On the day of your treatment, you will be seen by a doctor/consultant who will assess your skin and administer Photo light therapy on the affected areas, you will be given advice as well as a treatment plan in order to give you the best possible results
+On the day of your treatment, you will be seen by a trained practitioner who will assess your skin and administer Light Therapy on the affected areas.
+You will be given a treatment plan and aftercare advice to help you achieve the best possible results.

 You’ll need to take extra care to protect your skin before and after sessions.

-In eczema, psoriasis and vitiligo, the ultraviolet light stops your skin getting so inflamed.
-Light therapy treatment also limits the overproduction of skin cells that build up to form the plaques of hard skin common in psoriasis.
+In the case of eczema, psoriasis and vitiligo, the ultraviolet light stops your skin getting so inflamed.
+Light Therapy treatment also limits the overproduction of skin cells that build up to form the plaques of hard skin common in psoriasis.

 |Number of Areas||Price|

 Ultraviolet B (UVB) treatment is generally safe for children and pregnant or breastfeeding women.
-You need to be able to attend regular sessions of phototherapy for it to be effective.
-And because of the equipment used, you should be able to stand up unaided for at least 10 minutes.
-Light therapy may not be recommended if you’ve had skin cancer or are at particular risk of developing it, including your family history.
+You need to be able to attend regular sessions of Phototherapy for it to be effective.
+Furthermore, because of the equipment used, you may need to stand up unaided for at least 10 minutes.
+Light Therapy may not be recommended if you’ve had skin cancer or are at particular risk of developing it.

-You may not be able to have light therapy while you’re taking medicines that affect your immune system or sensitivity to sunlight.
+You may not be able to have Light Therapy while you’re taking medicines that affect your immune system, or if you are sensitive to sunlight.